Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: The DECODE implementation

 \section{The DECODE implementation}

-In this Section, we describe \decode and how we use it to evolve galaxies within their host dark matter haloes. \decode relies on merger trees generated analytically, and halo accretion histories are converted into galaxy stellar mass assemblies via a scaling relation between the galaxy star formation rate (SFR) and dark matter halo accretion rate (HAR), namely the SFR-HAR relation.
-On top of this semi-empirical baseline, one could test any quenching scenario, which will generate a diverse set of outputs each.
-In this first paper of the series, we will test the halo quenching scenario, whose outputs will be compared with up-to-date observational data.
+In this Section, we describe \decode and how we use it to evolve galaxies within their host dark matter haloes. \decode relies on merger trees generated analytically, and halo accretion histories are converted into galaxy stellar mass assemblies via a scaling relation between the galaxy star formation rate (SFR) and dark matter halo accretion rate (HAR), called the SFR-HAR relation.
+On top of this semi-empirical baseline, one can test any quenching scenario, which will generate a diverse set of outputs.
+In this first paper of the series, we test the halo quenching scenario, whose outputs are compared with up-to-date observational data.
 In future work, we will investigate the role of AGN feedback and morphological transformations in shaping the galaxy star formation histories.